GoogleChrome/omnitone/README.md

 Omnitone is a robust implementation of [ambisonic](https://en.wikipedia.org/wiki/Ambisonics) decoding and binaural rendering written in Web Audio API.
 Its rendering process is powered by the fast native features from Web Audio API (GainNode and Convolver), ensuring the optimum performance.

-The implementation of Omnitone is based on the [Google spatial media](https://github.com/google/spatial-media) specification.
-The incoming ambisonic stream MUST be configured to [ACN channel layout with SN3D normalization](https://en.wikipedia.org/wiki/Ambisonic_data_exchange_formats#ACN).
+The implementation of Omnitone is based on the [Google spatial media](https://github.com/google/spatial-media) specification, and it is the spatial audio renderer that powers the web support of [Resonance Audio](https://developers.google.com/resonance-audio/).

 - [Usage](#usage)
   + [FOARenderer](#foarenderer)